gotrash/theme/site/content/docs/5.3/getting-started/parcel.md

 ## Setup

-We're building a Parcel project with Bootstrap from scratch, so there are some prerequisites and upfront steps before we can really get started.
+We're building a Parcel project with GoTrash Theme from scratch, so there are some prerequisites and upfront steps before we can really get started.
 This guide requires you to have Node.js installed and some familiarity with the terminal.

 1. **Create a project folder and set up npm.** We'll create the `my-project` folder and initialize npm with the `-y` argument to avoid it asking us all the interactive questions.